ssenmosip/mosip-temp-documentation/ID-Repository-API.md

 **2. Read **

-This operation will retrieve an ID record from the ID repository for a given UIN (Unique Identification Number) and identity type as bio/doc.
+This operation will retrieve an ID record from the ID repository for a given UIN (Unique Identification Number) and identity type as bio/demo/all.
 If no identity type is provided, stored identity will be returned as a default response.
-If any of the identity type bio and/or doc is present, their respective documents will be returned along with stored identity details.
+If any of the identity type - bio and/or demo or all is present, their respective documents will be returned along with stored identity details.

 ### Resource URL
 ### `GET /identity/v1.0/568469473107?type=bio`